Nurses Revision

 I. Preparation Phase:

-1. Verify Indication and Contraindications:✅🚫 Confirm that gastric lavage is appropriate for the specific substance ingested, the time since ingestion (usually most effective within 1-2 hours), and the patient's clinical condition.
+1. Verify Indication and Contraindications:✅🚫Responsibility: Confirm that gastric lavage is appropriate for the specific substance ingested, the time since ingestion (usually most effective within 1-2 hours), and the patient's clinical condition.
 Identify contraindications such as ingestion of corrosive substances (acids, alkalis), petroleum distillates (risk of aspiration pneumonitis), unprotected airway in an obtunded patient, or risk of gastrointestinal hemorrhage or perforation.
 Rationale: Ensures the procedure is beneficial and safe.
 Lavage can be harmful if contraindicated, e.g., causing further damage with corrosives or severe aspiration with hydrocarbons.

-2. Obtain Informed Consent (if possible):🗣️ If the patient is conscious and competent, explain the procedure, its purpose, potential benefits, risks, and alternatives, and obtain informed consent.
+2. Obtain Informed Consent (if possible):🗣️Responsibility: If the patient is conscious and competent, explain the procedure, its purpose, potential benefits, risks, and alternatives, and obtain informed consent.
 If the patient is unconscious or incompetent, proceed based on emergency medical necessity (implied consent) and institutional policy, often with consent from next of kin if available.
 Rationale: Respects patient autonomy.
 Even in emergencies, providing information to the extent possible is important.

-3. Gather and Prepare Equipment:🛠️ Assemble all necessary sterile or clean equipment:
+3. Gather and Prepare Equipment:🛠️

 • Large-bore orogastric or nasogastric tube (e.g., 36-40 French for adults, appropriate size for children).
 Orogastric is preferred for lavage due to larger bore for particulate matter.